Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

 The Green sea turtle, or honu, is the most common one found on the island.
 Next is the Hawksbill sea turtle.

 If you want to witness the other three types I mentioned, you need to dive really deep into the sea!
-They won’t nest on the sea beaches like the other 2, which makes it a bit difficult to see them.
+They won’t nest on the sea beaches like the other 2, which makes it a bit difficult to see them, but maybe on one of the Maui turtle snorkeling tours.

 Best Places to See Turtles in Maui